aio-libs/aiohttp/docs/client_advanced.rst

 .. attention::

-   CPython has introduced the support for TLS in TLS around Python 3.7.
-   But, as of now (Python 3.10), it's disabled for the transports that :py:mod:`asyncio` uses.
+   As of now (Python 3.10), support for TLS in TLS is disabled for the transports that :py:mod:`asyncio` uses.
 If the further release of Python (say v3.11) toggles one attribute, it'll *just work™*.